 Effects of Gambling Addiction

-Gambling addiction or gambling disorder is officially diagnosed in the American Psychiatric Association’s DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, 5th edition).
-The DSM-5 categorizes gambling disorder under the umbrella of impulse control disorders.
+Gambling addiction or gambling disorder is an official diagnosis in the American Psychiatric Association’s DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, 5th edition).
+The DSM-5 categorizes gambling disorders under the umbrella of impulse control disorders.

 Gambling addiction affects people with risk factors like co-occurring mental illnesses like mood disorders (e.g., bipolar disorder, chronic depression) or personality disorders (e.g., borderline personality disorder, narcissistic personality disorder).